matterholt/practice/README.md

 this will move into the staging area, when git commit is executed then only the files in staging will be saved into history

+#git command
-below are some key command prompt to remember
+##below are some key command prompt to remember

-git command

-git clone --- url of  a repository, store on computer, creates fork on line git add --- after clone, add to staging area git diff --- shows what change git commit --- saves a change to repository, keep old version
+* git clone --- url of  a repository, store on computer, creates fork on line*
+* git add --- after clone, add to staging area
+* git diff --- shows what change
+* git commit --- saves a change to repository, keep old version
-      commit -am adds a a message
+      * commit -am adds a a message
-git status ---- what is happing in the repository git push origin master --- sends the updated online git pull --- retrieves changes for online git log ---- history of the repository git reset --- roll back to a previous file,
+* git status ---- what is happing in the repository
+* git push origin master --- sends the updated online
+* git pull --- retrieves changes for online
+* git log ---- history of the repository
+* git reset --- roll back to a previous file,
-    git reset --hard <commit ie 4761626>  (code back to a previous commit) get reset --hard origin
+    * git reset --hard <commit ie 4761626>  (code back to a previous commit)
+    * get reset --hard origin